Oblongmana/vscode-salesforce-doc-lookup/ROADMAP.md

 - [ ] Take a pass over the code to reduce `: any` usage
 - [ ] Bundle the extension to reduce size (https://code.visualstudio.com/api/working-with-extensions/bundling-extension)
 - [ ] Write some tests 😱
-- [ ] Wacky ideas: Examine the feasibility of displaying doc in VSCode.
-Want to avoid showing a full-blown web browser.
-Also examine the feasibility of some sort of offline mode
+- [ ] Wacky ideas: Also examine the feasibility of some sort of offline mode

 ## Removed from roadmap
 - [ ] Examine feasibility of caching indices in the background on first extension load.
 Will look at further after release if not easy